truthixify/haven/SPEC.md

 * DCAP collaterals are fetched from Automata's on-chain PCCS contracts on Ethereum (Sepolia for testnet, mainnet for production) via a standard Ethereum RPC endpoint.

-* The proof worker can be run by Haven or by any third party -- it has no privileged access.
+* The proof worker can be run by Haven or by any third party, as it has no privileged access.

 * Runs on port 3001 by default.